The Day I Turned to Glass

 The Day I Turned to Glass is Honeycut's debut full-length album.
 Released on September 26, 2006, the album contains twelve tracks spanning roughly 45 minutes.

 The album is noted for having a track used twice in Apple's promo materials: Exodus Honey was first featured in a commercial for the newly redesigned aluminum iMac in summer 2007, and later that year in the welcome video that plays on first launch of Mac OS X Leopard (the same video made its way to Snow Leopard in 2009, after which Apple stopped including intro videos in its operating systems).
+This album is one of two Honeycut studio albums.